ChikazeMori/Determining-Risk-Factors-That-Lead-to-Obesity/README.md

 ## Description 🖋️

-This repository demonstrates the usage of a Random Forest Model to predict patients with liver disease.
-This was taken from a larger group project.
+This repository demonstrates the usage of a Random Forest Model to to determine risk factors that lead to obesity.

 ## Original Dataset: